State of Wisconsin

 Reasonable compatibility will first be tested based on the household’s total countable income as reported to the agency or verified through other sources.
 This test will determine whether the member is required to provide verification of earnings.

-If the member-reported earnings amount is not reasonably compatible (based on the household’s total reported income), verification of earnings will be required at the same time verification is required for unearned income, self-employment, or tax deductions.
+If the member-reported earnings amount is not reasonably compatible (based on the household’s total reported income), verification of earnings received during the last 30 days will be required at the same time verification is required for unearned income, self-employment, or tax deductions.

 A second verification request will be required if the initial test leads to a determination of reasonable compatibility, but the earnings are no longer reasonably compatible after other income types or deductions have been verified.